RUE Episode 103: Nouvelle France

 Episode 103 is an example of focusing on content.
 Recent episodes focussed on the first contact with Europeans and the spread of Spanish control over much of North and South America.
 This episodes looks at the actions of the French, beginning with exploration by Verrizano and Jaques Cartier and the foundation of Nouvelle France by Samuel de Champlain.

-The key Native American group were called the Saint Lawrence Iroquios.
+The key Native American group were called the Saint Lawrence Iroquois.
 These are the people who welcomed Cartier and helped them survive brutally cold winters.
-Chief Donnacona’s sons travelled back to France with Cartier to learn the language and experience French culture.
+Chief Donnacona‘s sons travelled back to France with Cartier to learn the language and experience French culture.
 It was a positive experience for the boys, but when Cartier kidnapped the beloved chief, that first strong relationship broke down quickly, especially when Donnacona and the others died in France.
 Cartier had been forced to include convicts as red members, and some of them abused their Native American hosts, resulting in hostilities.

-Sixty years later when Samuel de Champlain entered the Saint Lawrence river, there were no longer any traces of the Saint Lawrence Iroquois.
+Sixty years later when Samuel de Champlain entered the Saint Lawrence River, there were no longer any traces of the Saint Lawrence Iroquois.
 Champlain made contact with the Wendat people – traders from Georgian Bay who came to be called the Huron by some French traders.

 Champlain proved his loyalty to the Wendat when he helped them confront warriors in the Iroquois League, killing two chiefs with a single shot from his archibus.
 With that single shot – and later being wounded in another skirmish – made Champlain an adopted member of the Wendat and long-time enemy of the Iroquois Confederacy.